Joey623/DNS/README.md

   python train.py --dataset sysu --lr 0.2 --max_epoch=80
   ```

-  Please note that this is optional, and you can also keep in touch with me by setting max_epoch to 100.
-The corresponding log is provided in [here](./log/sysu_p6_n4_lr_0.2_seed_0_epoch80&150.log).
+  Please note that this is optional, and you can also keep in touch with me by setting `max_epoch` to 100.
+The corresponding log (`max_epoch=80` and `max_epoch=150`) is provided in [here](./log/sysu_p6_n4_lr_0.2_seed_0_epoch80&150.log).
+I hope this can help you.

 ## Additional Comparison (Market-Sketch-1K Dataset)

-Due to my negligence, I did not notice the Market-Sketch-1k (mask1k) dataset during the submission.
+Due to my negligence, I did not notice the Market-Sketch-1k (mask1k) dataset during the submission as the DNS was completed in Sep.
+2023.
 I discovered this issue when modifying camera-ready and urgently added relevant experiments.
 I cited this dataset in the camera-ready and added relevant experiments in the supplementary materials.
-For more information on the mask1k dataset, please refer to [paper](https://arxiv.org/pdf/2309.08372)and [official code](https://github.com/Lin-Kayla/subjectivity-sketch-reid).
+For more information on the mask1k dataset, please refer to [paper](https://arxiv.org/pdf/2309.08372) and [official code](https://github.com/Lin-Kayla/subjectivity-sketch-reid).
 Below is the comparison results.
-More information and corresponding codes can be found in [here](./mask1k/README.md) (`./mask1k/`).
+More information and corresponding codes about DNS in this dataset can be found in [here](./mask1k/README.md) (`./mask1k/`).

 ![experiments](./imgs/mask1k.png)